Ravindra Bharathi: The auditorium

 The auditorium continued to be maintained by the Government of Andhra Pradesh.
 In 2005, renovation works were taken up after 44 years of its inauguration.
 As per that, the government spent ₹1.5 crore to improve the interiors, lighting, acoustics, air-conditioning, stage, green room.
 The seating area was totally refurbished to give state-of-the-art look to the auditorium.
 In addition, the building exteriors, landscaping, parking areas, food courts and other facilities were also improved.
 For the renovation, the auditorium was closed for a month.

 On 11 May 2010, the golden jubilee celebrations of the auditorium were organised by the Government of Andhra Pradesh.
 The Department of Culture helped in organising Kuchipudi recitals by Shobha Naidu and her troupe, and a Bengali ballet by the local Bengali society.
 In addition, the celebrations featured playback singer Kavita Krishnamurthy and violinist L. Subramaniam.

 Facilities

 The auditorium's facilities can be leased by the general public for cultural programs.
 In 1981, the Government of Andhra Pradesh instituted a Department of Culture and entrusted it with the administration of this auditorium.

 The auditorium has a plinth area of 2295 sqyd with a seating capacity of 1,104.
 The performing stage is 105 feet wide, 48 feet deep and 38 feet high.

 In 2009, the state cabinet minister J. Geeta Reddy inaugurated the website of the auditorium.
 This facility was to make the process of booking easier.

 The building consists of three floors—one main hall that can comfortably accommodate 1,000 people at once, and two others with a seating capacity of 150 and 112 people respectively.
 The centre is completely air-conditioned and Wi-Fi enabled.

-Reconstruction

-Telangana state is going to build NEW Ravindra Bharathi in the place of existing one.
-The Telangana State CMO officially releases a first look designs of new Ravindra Bharathi auditorium with Day and Night View on 04-02-2015.
-The new building is being designed by noted architect, Hafeez Contractor.